Linear theory and violent relaxation in long-range systems: a test case: Final discussion on the cold HMF case : an example of violent relaxation

-As two-body, collisional, relaxation timescales were far too large to account for the observed luminosity profiles of elliptical galaxies, the concept of violent relaxation was introduced by Lynden-Bell in his famous 1967 paper \cite{LB1967,White}.
-Following this seminal study, there appears to be nowadays a common agreement on the scenario of the relaxation process for $N$-body long-range systems.
-It is supposed to be divided in two parts: the properly speaking violent relaxation part, namely a rapid evolution of the system towards a quasi-stationary metastable stable, followed by a much slower thermalization phase towards the state predicted by equilibrium statistical mechanics.
-The HMF model provides a simple yet nontrivial long-range system to consider this issue.
+The regularity of the observed luminosity profiles of elliptical galaxies suggests that they have reached some equilibrium states.
+As the two-body, collisional, characteristic timescale is much larger than the estimated ages of galaxies, the concept of ``violent relaxation'' was introduced by Lynden-Bell in his famous 1967 paper \cite{LB1967,White} as a collisionless scenario to account for the rapid evolution of the galaxies toward quasi-stationary or quasi-equilibrium states.
+On the basis of statistical arguments, Lynden-Bell gave an expression for the coarse grained distribution function of galaxies in a meta-equilibrium state.
+Several studies gave evidence of discrepancies between the numerically obtained stationary distributions and Lynden-Bell predictions \cite{Severne1986,Mineau1990} for the self-gravitating system, which may result from insufficient mixing properties for the application of this statistical theory.
+As far as the HMF model is concerned, a recent application of Lynden-Bell's theory \cite{Chavanis2006} gave however satisfactory quantitative predictions.
+In any case, that is in spite of the controversies related to the strict application of Lynden-Bell statistics, there appears to be nowadays a common agreement on the scenario of the relaxation process for $N$-body long-range systems.
+It is supposed to be divided in two parts: the properly speaking violent relaxation part, namely a rapid, collisionless, evolution of the system towards a quasi-stationary metastable state, followed by a much slower thermalization phase towards the state predicted by equilibrium statistical mechanics (see e.g. Ref. \cite{Gabrielli2010} for recent related results on generic long-range systems).
+The HMF model provides a simple, yet nontrivial, long-range system to consider this issue.